Bonfire of Teenagers: Composition

 Bonfire of Teenagers was produced by Andrew Watt and recorded in Los Angeles, California in 2020 and 2021.
-The album features guest appearances from Iggy Pop, Jesse Tobias, Red Hot Chili Peppers' members Chad Smith and Flea, as well as ex-RHCP guitarist Josh Klinghoffer.
+The album features guest appearances from Iggy Pop, Red Hot Chili Peppers' members Chad Smith and Flea, as well as ex-RHCP guitarist Josh Klinghoffer.

 The album's title track is about the 2017 Manchester Arena bombings, which Morrissey described as "England's 9/11".

 Miley Cyrus contributions

 In 2020, American singer Miley Cyrus recorded backing vocals for the song "I Am Veronica".
 According to Morrissey, Cyrus, a long-time admirer of him and The Smiths, volunteered to provide her vocals for the song, and later offered to appear in a music video for the song.
 He reflected favourably on his time working with Miley Cyrus, and described "every minute" he spent with her as "loving and funny".

 Following his departure from Capitol Records in December 2022, Morrissey reported that Cyrus had requested to have her backing vocals removed from the song.
 Subsequently, rumours arose that Morrissey's political views were the reason behind Cyrus' decision to remove her vocals from the track; Morrissey denied this, stating that she had "backed off for reasons unconnected to me" due to "a major clash with a key figure in 'the circle' ", although he refused to disclose who it was.
 He also denied accusations he was far-right, and blamed four anonymous, individual "cancel vultures" with access to "the Legacy Media" for spreading misinformation about him.